-- Tier 1 Regional Applications: \$8.5 million available - Applications will be considered regional if they represent three counties OR if the counties submitting an application have a population of at least 100,000 persons.
-Regional applications must have a lead County to act as the administrator of the grant. - Counties submitting a regional application must be geographically contiguous. - All counties in the region must have adopted a resolution indicating the lead County for application, grant administration, and reporting requirements. - Though the application is considered regional, the first project should be located in a single municipality or geographically contiguous area.
-Once the loan is repaid to the CDO, funding may be used in other municipalities in the region. - Tier 2 Non-Regional Applications: \$1.5 million available - All applications which do not meet the Tier 1 standards (such as an application from a single city) will be considered Non-Regional.
+- Tier 1 Regional Applications: \$8.5 million available - Applications will be considered regional if they represent three counties OR if the counties submitting an application have a population greater than 100,000 persons.
+Regional applications must have a lead County to act as the administrator of the grant. - Counties submitting a regional application must be within a reasonable distance from each other. - All counties in the region must have adopted a resolution indicating the lead County for application, grant administration, and reporting requirements. - Though the application is considered regional, the first project should be located in a single municipality or geographically contiguous area.
+Once the loan is repaid to the CDO, funding may be used in other municipalities in the region. - Tier 2 Non-Regional Applications: \$1.5 million available - All applications which do not meet the Tier 1 standards (such as an application from a single city) will be considered Non-regional.